 I very much enjoyed this novel, largely because it’s in a genre so rarely found these days: “light mystery thriller adventure romance” is the best way I can classify it.
 Author Graeme Shimmin has

-: “…a hybrid plot, primarily a Mission plot with mystery elements, but also owing a lot to the comedy-romance genre”.
+described it as: “…a hybrid plot, primarily a Mission plot with mystery elements, but also owing a lot to the comedy-romance genre”.

 Olivia Joules reminds me of a modern-day version of Agatha Christie’s books The Man in the Brown Suit, They Came to Baghdad and Destination Unknown: a female heroine, just a “regular” young woman, somehow becomes embroiled in a exciting quest to solve a mystery, that takes her to exotic locations.